GSA/site-scanning-documentation/scans/candidate-scans.md

   * Ingest a YML file of their known users to indicate human-verified
 * For TTS
   * Which websites use which TTS services
+    * E.g. for federalist, "curl --head https://<URL>" and examining the result for the line that says "X-Server: Federalist"

 ## Business Intelligence for TTS Programs